g-leech/argmin-gravitas/_posts/2021-04-23-trompettes.markdown

 > I'm an in-filling unit of a high performance team<br>
 I breathe transferable skills, I dream the collective dream<br>
-I fight from a workstation with a warm pot o coffee for a shield<br>
+I fight from a workstation with a wall partition for a shield<br>
 Videoconferencing to no man's land, the office is a battlefield<br>